fpigeonjr/frank-pigeon-blog/content/posts/2019-02-11-books/index.md

 [Amazon Link](https://smile.amazon.com/dp/0830846190/ref=cm_sw_em_r_mt_dp_SowqFbNS4WRXW)

-### 12 Rules for Life: An Antidote to Chaos
+### 1. 12 Rules for Life: An Antidote to Chaos

 ![12 Rules For Life](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1509468449l/33792742._SY475_.jpg)

-As one of my favorite philosophers and intellectuals of 2019, I am drawn to Jordan's podcast and Youtube videos.
+As one of my favorite philosophers and intellectuals of 2019, I am drawn to Peterson's podcast and Youtube videos.
 You will learn how to live a life worth living, the rules which to play the game by.
 You will not want to miss this one.

 [Amazon Link](https://smile.amazon.com/dp/B01FPGY5T0/ref=cm_sw_em_r_mt_dp_5DOqFbFVYQ752)

 ## Books I Have Read In 2019

-## Never Split the Difference
+### 4. Never Split the Difference

 ![Never Split the Difference book cover](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1458427910l/29555865._SY475_.jpg)

 Learn how to negotiate any situation from an FBI hostage negotiator.
-Each chapter is filled with gripping stories from Chris's work in the field and gives you tactical advice on the art and science of negotiation.
+Each chapter is filled with gripping stories from Voss's work in the field and gives you tactical advice on the art and science of negotiation.
 This book breaks down the theory and tools that can help you in negotiating a salary, purchasing a car, or working out some problems at home.

 [Amazon Link](https://smile.amazon.com/Never-Split-Difference-Negotiating-Depended-ebook/dp/B014DUR7L2/ref=sr_1_1?keywords=chris+voss&qid=1549924450&s=gateway&sr=8-1)

-## When Breath Becomes Air
+### 3. When Breath Becomes Air

 ![When Breath Becomes Air book cover](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1492677644l/25899336.jpg)